Cheapest and Best Homeowners Insurance in Vermont as Rated by Customers in 2022

 - Vermont disaster statistics

 In the table below, you can compare average homeowners insurance rates for a $200K home from the top five largest companies in Vermont by marking share.
-Among these companies, State Farm is the cheapest homeowners insurance option on average.
+Among these companies, State Farm is the cheapest homeowners insurance option based on average cost.

 |Company||Average rates for $200K dwelling|